NitinSharma242/G1/README.md

 ## Getting Started

-1. Clone this repo and open `gi1.html` directly in a browser, or serve it with any static file server:
+1. Clone this repo and open `index.html` directly in a browser, or serve it with any static file server:

        npx serve .

+   Since the file is named `index.html`, enabling **GitHub Pages** on this repo (Settings → Pages → source: root of `main`) will also serve it directly at a live demo URL.
 2. The app connects to a pre-configured Supabase project for auth/data.
-To point it at your own Supabase project instead, replace the `SUPABASE_URL` and `SUPABASE_ANON_KEY` constants near the top of the script section in `gi1.html`.
+To point it at your own Supabase project instead, replace the `SUPABASE_URL` and `SUPABASE_ANON_KEY` constants near the top of the script section in `index.html`.
 3. **AI translation proxy:** deploy the `ai-proxy` Supabase Edge Function with an `ANTHROPIC_API_KEY` secret set — this keeps the Claude API key server-side rather than in the browser.
 4. **Gmail sign-in:** paste your own Google OAuth Client ID where prompted in the Report Issue panel (needed to send filed reports via the signer's Gmail account).